Using ProQuest Congressional

 For full text documents not available on ProQuest Congressional, Jenkins' microfiche collection includes full text CIS materials from 1970-2010.

 Please see the Detailed ProQuest Coverage Table for a full list of publications and coverage available through Jenkins' subscription plan.

 - Detailed ProQuest Coverage Table(136.31 KB)

 To search by title, click "Advanced Search" under the "Congressional Publications" drop-down menu in the upper left corner of the screen.
 Then select any preferred document types using the check boxes on the left hand side of the screen.
-Next, select “Title” from the drop down menu near the top of the page, and enter the title in the box below.
+Next, select “Title” from the drop down menu near the top of the page, and enter the title in the box next to it.
 Limiting the search by date or Congress is available below the search boxes.

 To search documents by keyword in "Advanced Search" first select any preferred document types using the check boxes on the left side of the screen.
 If you select a document type such as Bills and Laws you will see additional options.
 The drop-down menus next to the search boxes will default to search "Anywhere except full-text."
 Use the drop-down menu to select a different field if necessary.